Pushtogithub23/Tracking-Physical-Activities-with-MediaPipe-and-OpenCV/3. Count Bench Press/README.md

 ## How It Works

 1. The program reads the input video and uses a pose detection model to identify key landmarks such as the elbows and shoulders.
-2. It counts repetitions by detecting the movement of the elbow above and below the shoulder, indicating an up and down movement typical of a bench press.
+2. It counts repetitions by detecting the elbow movement above and below the shoulder, indicating an up-and-down movement typical of a bench press.
 3. The repetition count is displayed on the video in real-time, and the color changes based on the state:
    - Red for the "down" position (elbow below the shoulder).
    - Green for the "up" position (elbow above the shoulder).